Anastazja Kuś

 Anastazja Kuś (born 11 May 2007) is a Polish sprinter.
-She competed for Poland at the 2024 Olympic Games.
+The 2026 World under-20 champion in the 400 metres, she set a new the Polish under-20 national record in winning the title.
+She competed for Poland at the 2024 Olympic Games and was a silver medalist at the 2025 World Indoor Championships in the women's 4x400 m relay.

 Early life

 She spent part of her childhood in Istanbul, where her father, professional footballer Marcin Kuś, was playing at the time.
 She took part in gymnastics and tennis in her youth before focusing on athletics.